PaperMC/docs/docs/paper/dev/event-api/custom-events.md

 # Custom Events

 Creating custom events is a great way to add functionality to your plugin.
-This will allow for other people to listen for your custom events and add functionality to your plugin.
+This will allow other people to listen to your custom events and add functionality to your plugin.

 ## Creating a custom event

 To create a custom event, you need to create a class that extends `Event`.
-Each event has a `HandlerList` that contains all the listeners that are listening for that event.
+Each event should have a `HandlerList` that will contain all the listeners that are listening to that event.

 This list is used to call the listeners when the event is called.